 Qualified Joint Venture Election for Married Business Co-Owners

 The Small Business and Work Opportunity Tax Act of 2007 (Public Law 110 – 28) allows a qualified joint venture for married spouses, allowing them to elect not to be treated as a partnership.
 To avoid the filing and recordkeeping requirements of the partnership, many married co-owners reported their income on a Schedule C, Profit or Loss from Business in the name of 1 spouse.
 However, in that case, Social Security and Medicare benefits will be less than if both spouses filed as partners or if both filed a Schedule C. However, tax law, in the absence of any other election, generally treats 2 or more people who co-own a business as partners, which entails filing a partnership return (Form 1065, U. S. Return Of Partnership Income) as well as requiring each spouse to file an individual return based on a Schedule K-1, Partner's Share of Income, Deductions, Credits, etc. from the partnership.
 Another major problem with the non-filing spouse or the employee-spouse is that allowable retirement contributions will be significantly less than if both spouses were treated as self-employed, since self-employed retirement accounts have higher contribution limits.
 So this new election will simplify taxes for a married couple running a business, while also providing both spouses with potentially better Social Security and Medicare benefits, and it will allow each spouse to contribute much more to retirement accounts.
-For instance, if each spouse had a solo 401(k) plan, then each can contribute as an employee up to $18,000; each spouse who is at least 50 years of age can contribute an additional $6,000 as an employee.
+For instance, if each spouse had a solo 401(k) plan, then each can contribute as an employee up to $19,000 (as of 2019); each spouse who is at least 50 years of age can contribute an additional $6,000 as an employee.
 Additionally, each spouse, regardless of age, will be able to contribute another 20% of their profits as an employer.

 Other partnership expenses can also be avoided.
 Certified public accountants generally charge $1,000 or more for filing Form 1065, U. S. Return Of Partnership Income, and any required informational returns for the state, and sending Schedule K-1's to each spouse.
 So electing to classify the business as a joint venture allows spouses to file Schedule C to report their share of income, gains, losses, and deductions with respect to their ownership interest in the joint-venture rather than filing Schedule E, Supplemental Income and Loss that would be required to show partnership income on Form 1040.